neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/organizing-experiments.rst

 Step 1: Go to experiment dashboard
 """"""""""""""""""""""""""""""""""
 Open experiments dashboard in your project.
 In this tutorial we use |example-project|.

-Step 2 and 3 below can be done in any order.

 Step 2: Apply filter
 """"""""""""""""""""